Nisso Avitan

-Nisso Avitan (ניסו אביטן; born 29 September 1971) is an Israeli football manager and former footballer.
-He is currently manager of the Israel women's national football team.
+Nisso Avitan (ניסו אביטן; born 29 September 1971) is an Israeli football manager and former player.
+He is the manager of Liga Leumit side Hapoel Hadera.

 Career

 Avitan started his managerial career with Israeli side Hapoel Hadera.
 He helped the club achieve promotion.
 In 2019, he was appointed manager of Israeli side Hapoel Tel Aviv.
 After that, he was appointed manager of Israeli side Hapoel Ra'anana.
 He suffered relegation while managing the club.
 In 2020, he was appointed manager of Israeli side Bnei Sakhnin.
 In 2022, he was appointed manager of Israeli side Bnei Yehuda.
 In 2023, he returned as manager to Israeli side Hapoel Hadera.